Subbarao6338/Url-Hub/README.md

 ![URL Hub Screenshot](./urlhub.png)

-A personal, offline-first dashboard to organize and access your favorite tools, websites, and resources.
+A personal dashboard to organize and access your favorite websites.

 ## Features